jonathanbatty/stata-nmf/README.md

 Examples of running NMF in 3 different contexts are given in `./examples/`.
 These use the sample datasets included with the nmf package: `faces.dta`, `nsclc.dta` and `trajectories.dta`.

 ## Feedback
-Please open an [issue](https://github.com/jonathanbatty/stata-nmf/issues) to report errors, feature enhancements, and/or other requests.
+Please [open an issue](https://github.com/jonathanbatty/stata-nmf/issues) to report errors, suggest feature enhancements, and/or make any other requests.

 ## Change Log
 **v1.00 (16/01/24)**